Effective February 2023

 - Evaluate annually the performance of the Chief Executive Officer (“CEO”) and, with the CEO’s participation and input, the performance of the other executive officers, in light of the goals and objectives of the Company’s executive compensation plans.
 Based on this performance evaluation, determine the CEO’s compensation and, with the CEO’s participation and input, the compensation of the other executive officers.
-In determining the compensation of executive officers, the Committee shall consider relevant factors such as the Company’s performance and shareholder returns, compensation of similar executives of comparable companies and compensation of the Company’s executive officers in prior years.
+In determining the compensation of executive officers, the Committee shall consider relevant factors such as the Company’s performance (which may include, but is not limited to, shareholder returns), compensation of similar executives of comparable companies and compensation of the Company’s executive officers in prior years.

 - Review with the Board any decisions made by the Committee regarding compensation of the Company’s executive officers.

-- Approve any incentive or equity-based compensation to be awarded to an executive officer of the Company, subject to the provisions of any applicable compensation plan.
+- Approve any incentive or equity-based compensation to be awarded to an executive officer of the Company, and approve the parameters for incentive or equity-based compensation to be awarded to non-executive employees, in each case subject to the provisions of any applicable compensation plan.

 - With the CEO’s input and participation, review perquisites or other personal benefits to be made available or offered to the Company’s executive officers and approve such benefits, if any, available or offered to the CEO.